 Our new Local Plan is currently in the process of Examination by Independent Planning Inspectors following Submission of the Local Plan to the Secretary of State for Housing, Communities and Local Government on 25 May 2018.

 The need for a new Local Plan

-If we don't adopt an up-to-date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF without local people having a say on setting local policies.
+We're currently working towards the new Local Plan being fully compliant with the National Planning Policy Framework (NPPF) and other relevant regulations.
+If we don't adopt an up to date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.
 See our Local Plan frequently asked questions for further information.